 Cintia knizei, Copiapoa knizei, Weingartia cintia

 Rebutia cintia, also known as Cintia knizei, is a dwarf cactus with globose stems that grow up to 2 inches (5 cm) in diameter.
 The color of the stems can vary, depending on season and amount of sun and water, from olive-green to purple or brown.
 The tuberous carrot-like roots grow up to 4 inches (10 cm) long.
 The areoles are woolly with no spines and sunken between the tubercles.
-The flowers are yellow, up to 1.6 inches (4 cm) in diameter and appear in spring on the stem tip.
+Flowers are yellow, up to 1.6 inches (4 cm) in diameter, and appear in spring on the stem tip.

 USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).

 How to Grow and Care

 If you can grow cacti and succulents successfully, you can likely grow the popular Rebutias without too much trouble.
-Their water and light requirements are fairly typical for many cacti species, including a cooling period in the winter to promote better blooming.
+Their water and light requirements are fairly typical for many cacti species, including a cooling period in the winter, to promote better blooming.
 Watering should be done carefully, allowing the plant to almost dry out between waterings.
-It is imperative that the cactus is not exposed to prolonged dampness and sitting water.
+The cactus mustn't be exposed to prolonged dampness and sitting water.
 Never let your cactus sit in a dish of water.
 Instead of propagating your offsets, let the plant for a large cluster for the best viewing.
 When it blooms, this will make a truly beautiful display.
 Lastly, make sure to fertilizer during the growing season for the best results.